Restaurant Of The Week: Jacuzzi – Glam And Playful, But Still Serious Eats

 Looking for an Instagram-friendly restaurant which doesn’t miss on the food?
-Tessa Dunthorne recommends Jacuzzi, High Street Kensington.
+Jacuzzi, High Street Kensington, is our Restaurant of the Week, says Tessa Dunthorne.

 What do you get when you cross your Instagram explore page with a larger-than-life (and slightly camp) Italian trattoria?
 The latest from the Big Mamma group, of course – Jacuzzi, the newest open from the foodies behind Gloria, Ave Mario and Circolo Popolare.